Studies in Modern Movement

-"Studies in Modern Movement" is the seventh episode of the third season of the American sitcom Community.
+"Studies in Modern Movement" is the seventh episode of the third season and 56th overall episode of the American sitcom Community.
 It was originally broadcast on November 10, 2011, on NBC.

 In the episode, the study group helps Annie move in with Troy and Abed.
 Annie is worried about living with Troy and Abed's "manchildren" antics.
 Meanwhile, Britta and Shirley lock horns over religion and morality, while Jeff is forced to spend the day with Dean Pelton.

 The episode was written by Adam Countee and directed by Tristram Shapeero.

 Plot

 Annie (Alison Brie) is moving into Troy (Donald Glover) and Abed's (Danny Pudi) apartment.
 The rest of the study group are helping her move, except Jeff (Joel McHale), who is shopping but concocts an elaborate plan to convince Britta (Gillian Jacobs) he is ill.
 While packing at Annie's old apartment, Britta warns Annie that being roommates with Troy and Abed will not be easy, because the reasons she adores them will become the reasons she will despise them.
 Troy and Abed wear special T-shirts with a Twitter hashtag—#AnniesMove—for the occasion, and are live-tweeting the event.

-Troy and Abed's childish antics, (such as using all of Annie's packing tape to tape Troy to the bathroom door) start to annoy Annie, but she tries to play along.
-Troy damages one of the apartment's electrical outlets, and Pierce (Chevy Chase) offers to fix it before her landlord comes.
+Troy and Abed's childish antics, such as using all of Annie's packing tape to tape Troy to the bathroom door, start to annoy Annie, but she tries to play along.
+Troy damages one of the apartment's electrical outlets, but Pierce (Chevy Chase) offers to fix it before her landlord comes.
 Shirley (Yvette Nicole Brown) is concerned that Annie's "cohabitation" with Troy and Abed will lead to her moral decay, and Britta slams her religious uptightness.

 While shopping, Jeff runs into Dean Craig Pelton (Jim Rash).
-"Craig" knows that Jeff is avoiding helping Annie move from Troy and Abed's tweets, and blackmails Jeff into spending the day with him.
+"Craig" knows that Jeff is avoiding helping Annie move from Troy and Abed's tweets and blackmails Jeff into spending the day with him.
 Jeff reluctantly has lunch with him at a Mexican restaurant and joins him in a green screen karaoke session singing "Kiss from a Rose" in matching outfits.
-Jeff starts to enjoy himself singing, but the Dean then lets it slip that their accidental run-in, and day together, happened only because he read Jeff's Greendale e-mails, and Jeff becomes violently outraged at this invasion of his privacy.
+Jeff starts to enjoy himself, but the dean lets it slip that their accidental run-in and day together happened only because he read Jeff's Greendale e-mails.
+Jeff becomes violently outraged at this invasion of his privacy.